Nana could strike Belize as hurricane while Omar pulls away from East Coast

 Though no tropical systems are imminent for the East Coast, the pattern could become a bit hairy for folks along the Eastern Seaboard in the coming weeks.
 In addition to a general uptick in tropical cyclone activity, the positioning of several key weather systems, including a farther west and unusually strong Bermuda High, would make it more likely that a storm could be drawn into the East Coast.

-In addition, the stagnant high pressure system could reduce cloud cover over the western Atlantic, allowing it to heat up more, which would be problematic if a tropical system was to pass nearby.
+In addition, the stagnant high-pressure system could reduce cloud cover over the western Atlantic, allowing it to heat up more, which would be problematic if a tropical system was to pass nearby.